ecrax/streamdeck/docs/README.md

 ## Features

-- Switch scenes
+- Muting audio
+- Switching to a scene
+- Hiding a source
-- Start and stop streams
+- Toggle your stream on and off
-- Turn sources on and off
+- Toggle your recording on and off
-- Mute audio
-- Start, stop and pause recordings
+- Pause and resume your recording
 - Cross platform
   - App:
     - Android